unicode-org/cldr/docs/ldml/tr35-keyboards.md

 #### Example Post-reorder transforms

 It may be desired to perform additional processing following reorder operations.
-This may be aaccomplished by adding an additional `<transformGroup>` element after the reorders.
+This may be aaccomplished by adding an additional `<transformGroup>` element after the group containing `<reorder>` elements.

 First, a partial example from Khmer where split vowels are combined after reordering.